 How Can Enterprises Identify if Whatsapp Is Part of Their Shadow IT?

-1. Enterprises can use their mobile device management solution (e.g. MobileIron, Airwatch) to check on how many managed devices Whatsapp is installed and how big the Whatsapp problem is.
+1. Enterprises can use their mobile device management solution (e.g. MobileIron, Airwatch) to check on how many managed devices Whatsapp is installed and how big the Whatsapp security issues are.

 2. Businesses can check firewall, network and web proxy logs.
 This will show the Whatsapp usage in case employees use the corporate Wifi regularly for mobile devices.